Google Tag Manager

-Every action done by GTM (or any TMS for that matter), can be ruled by conditions: URL of the page, presence of a specific element in the page, value of a specific cookie, or trigger of a specific event.
+Every action done by GTM (or any TMS for that matter), can be ruled by conditions: URL of the page, presence of a specific element in the page, the alue of a specific cookie, or trigger of a specific event.

-Axeptio has a built-in integration with Google Tag Manager browser API, in a way that once the user approves or rejects inside our cookie widget, we dispatch custom events using the
+Axeptio has ready-to-use integration with Google Tag Manager browser API, in a way that once the user approves or rejects inside our cookie widget, we dispatch custom events using the

 A tag is, eventually, a block of HTML code that will be injected into the webpage while the user is browsing it.
 They can be

-<div> tags for presentation purposes, etc. But for the sake of user experience, Google also provide a curated list of templates, both from them and from the community that you can find using their wizard.
+<div>tags for presentation purposes, etc. But for the sake of user experience, Google also provides a curated list of templates, both from them and from the community that you can find using their wizard.

-For a tag to be added into the web page, it needs to be told to.
+For a tag to be added to the web page, it needs to be told to.
 This is the role of triggers.

-A trigger is something happening while the visitors is browsing or using the website.
-It can be one of the visitors' action or an automated event.
+A trigger is something happening while the visitors are browsing or using the website.
+It can be one of the visitors' actions or an automated event.
 It can be something happening in a third party script like ours or a point reached in the website code.